unhandyandy/ChaosGame/README.md

 # ChaosGame
-Clojure-Processing program to make simple random dot fractals.
+Clojure program to make simple random dot fractals.

+This is a leaningen project for a very simple chaos game program.
+It uses the Seesaw graphics library.